 If you're sick of being sick with a cold, then it's time to learn some cold prevention techniques.
-It's not hard to prevent a cold.
+There are ways to prevent a cold.
 You just need to learn and use some new behaviors and lifestyle habits, every day.
 Here is how you can stay well.

 Prevent Colds With Frequent Hand Washing

 Your best protection from the common cold and flu is frequent hand washing.
-Amazingly, about 80% of contagious diseases are transmitted by touch.
 The simple friction that occurs when you rub skin against skin while using warm water and soap followed by thorough rinsing and drying can get rid of most potentially harmful germs.

 While germs are often transferred to others through household objects -- telephones, doorknobs, toothbrushes, and faucet handles -- the biggest transportation center for germs is your hands.
 That's why frequent hand washing gets rid of the illness-causing germs and helps to prevent the spread of some diseases -- especially if a family member, friend, or classmate has a cold or flu virus.